Patchwork IT is a phrase that should make executives cringe.

 Through proactive technology upgrades and smart partnerships with vendors better equipped to solve problems, they’ve launched several tech-savvy programs that have helped improve the customer experience.

 It’s no longer necessary to organize, staff and fund this area of business without help.
 Creating organizational visibility to IT programs as well as enlisting the help of industry-specific, brand-agnostic vendors can help an organization stay on the bleeding edge of changes of technology in tightly regulated business verticals.

 Businesses that operate in the healthcare industry, for example, must operate in compliance with strict HIPAA regulations.
 These regulations extend deep into an organization’s IT systems, even influencing how their websites must be hosted.

-A vendor partnership that can assist with industry-specific demands can be an asset for both CIOs and in-house IT teams.
+Learn more about HIPAA compliant hosting, sometimes called HIPAA hosting – a vendor partnership that can assist with industry-specific demands can be an asset for both CIOs and in-house IT teams.

 Make sure your IT systems are up-to-date by finding the right IT software solutions for your company.

 Marty Puranik is the Founder, President, and CEO of Atlantic.Net.
 Marty’s strengths as a leader and visionary have helped him lead a successful business for over two decades.
 Atlantic.Net thrives thanks to Marty’s strategic acumen, technical prowess, and his valuable old-fashioned habits of thrift, modesty, and discipline by world-class support.